dpebert7/HAR/README.md

 #### Description
 This repository includes code from a data mining project.
 The data set can be accessed from the  [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The goal of the project is to predict 6 classes of activity (walking, walking upstairs, walking downstairs, sitting, standing, and laying) based on data gathered from a cell phone accelerometer and gyroscope.

+#### Results
+Coming soon.

 #### To do list